 The land that adjoins, or directly influences a body of water is also known as riparian land and includes:

-Riparian corridors are also an important socio-economic asset, providing an integral link between suburbs, supporting people movement, offering recreational opportunities and improving the visual amenity of the surrounding area.
+Riparian corridors are an important socio-economic asset, providing an integral link between suburbs, supporting people movement, offering recreational opportunities and improving the visual amenity of the surrounding area.

 Below are some helpful guides and links to improve waterways and riparian vegetation: